Creating a VIPM Package

 1. Install Requirements

-• Set compatible: - Operating Systems - LabVIEW Versions
+• Set compatible:

-Build and Share the Package
+Building and Sharing the Package

 2. The output .vip file will be generated in your chosen directory.